Skip to main content

 Conclusion

-The CSV Import System provides a robust, scalable foundation for handling data imports from multiple sources.
+The Delimited Data Import System provides a robust, scalable foundation for handling data imports from multiple sources.
+It supports both CSV and TSV formats through automatic delimiter detection.
 The registry pattern enables easy extensibility, while Temporal workflows ensure reliable processing of large datasets.
 The modular design allows teams to independently develop parsers for new integration sources without affecting existing functionality.